 Consolidating customer feedback into one place helps make sure that it is all being considered when analyzing it.
 Important information isn’t stuck in a folder in someone’s desk drawer, and it doesn’t dissipate into the air when told to us on the phone.

 Getting feedback from outside the organization is important, but how are suggestions for corrections and improvements garnered from inside the organization?
 Does it take a big stack of non-conforming product or a major catastrophe to spur correction?
 Just as organizations who want to improve should set up processes to capture external feedback, they should also set up processes to encourage and capture feedback from members inside the organization.
-This could include small improvements, problems with processes, and corrective actions and preventive actions (CAPA).
+This could include small improvements, problems with processes, and Corrective Actions Preventive Actions (CAPA).

 Completed Kaizens are discussed at our regular morning meetings, and then posted on the wall of our kitchenette.
 This communicates the improvements and corrections so that everyone is aware of changes in methods or processes, plus it promotes an atmosphere or culture of improvement.

-Employing expensive methods like focus groups and extensive surveys have their place, but it seems odd to invest in those if you are ignoring what you are told in your day-to- day interactions with your customers.
+Employing expensive methods like focus groups and extensive surveys have their place, but it seems odd to invest in those if you are ignoring what people are saying in your day-to-day interactions with your customers.
 How are you collecting information and data to spur your improvements and corrective actions?